Skip to main content

 Sea Kelp

-Sea kelp contains an abundance of vitamins, minerals, proteins and enzymes which can help maintain optimum coat and skin condition, healthy gums, and support the immune system.
+Sea kelp contains an abundance of vitamins, minerals, proteins and enzymes which can help maintain optimum coat and skin condition, healthy gums, and boost the immune system

 Flaxseed Oil